Category Archives: 2022 Films

 Mrs. Harris Goes to Paris (2022) is an endearing film enveloping the viewer in warmth and good cheer.
 It exudes empathy and heart while sprinkling in some good luck, chance, and a big dream.

-It shows that every once in a while a good person wins out in life.
+It shows that, every once in a while, a reasonable person prevails in life.

-The film is led by British actress Lesley Manville in the title role.
-She is surrounded by a talented cast and good performances by legendary French actress Isabelle Huppert in the part of the foil.
+British actress Lesley Manville stars in the film as the title role.
+A talented cast surrounds her, delivering good performances, notably from the legendary French actress Isabelle Huppert in the role of the foil.

-There is drama encircling this film but in the lightest of ways.
-The comedy elements pair well and the romanticism aligned with Paris is palpable with other characters like young lovebirds André (Lucas Bravo), the Dior accountant, and Natasha (Alba Baptista), a Dior model finding winning each other’s hearts.
+There is drama encircling this film, but in the lightest of ways.
+The comedy elements pair well, and the romanticism aligned with Paris is palpable, as seen in other characters like young lovebirds André (Lucas Bravo), the Dior accountant, and Natasha (Alba Baptista), a Dior model, who find love for each other.

 Everyone gets a happy ending.

-It all begins in1957 London, where Ada Harris, a widowed cleaning lady, becomes obsessed with one client’s haute couture Dior dress.
+It all begins in 1957 London, where Ada Harris, a widowed cleaning lady, becomes obsessed with one client’s haute couture Dior dress.
 She is impulsively inspired to buy her Dior dress one day.
-But how to find the money is the big challenge.
+However, finding the money is the biggest challenge.

 As fate would have it, she suddenly receives a war widow’s pension and travels to Paris to buy her dress.
 She stumbles into a showing of Dior’s 10th-anniversary collection and is befriended by André and Natasha.